marklogic/marklogic-contentpump/README.md

 ## Tests

 The unit tests included in this repository are designed to provide illustrative examples of the APIs and to sanity check external contributions.
-MarkLogic Engineering runs a more comprehensive set of unit, integration, and performance tests externally.
+MarkLogic Engineering runs a more comprehensive set of unit, integration, and performance tests internally.
 To run unit tests, under `marklogic-contentpump/` root directory:

 ``` bash
 $ mvn test